 - Spanish Governor’s Palace — Claimed as the most beautiful building in San Antonio, the Spanish Governor’s Palace is the last adobe structure standing from the 18th century when Texas was under Spanish rule.
 With various renovations over the years, visitors can still enjoy a history lesson or two inside its walls.

 Cultural Events to Attend

 - Fiesta San Antonio — This seven-day event started in 1891.
 In their words, the festival promotes a safe, educational, annual celebration of diverse heritage, culture and spirit of San Antonio for its residents and visitors.
-Thinking of attending?
+Are you thinking of attending?
 Check out the Battle of Flowers Parade that is produced entirely by women!